peercoin/frosty/README.md

 ## Installation and Usage

 Currently the library has options available to build for Linux and Android.
-A library binary much be built for the native Rust code.
+Library binaries must be built for the native Rust code.

-Podman or Docker can be used to build the library binaries.
-Using these helps to provide a consistent and reliable build across machines.
+Podman or Docker should be used to build the binaries.
+This helps to provide a consistent and reliable build across machines.

 [Melos](https://melos.invertase.dev/getting-started) or bash can be used to run the installation scripts.